RRFdev/PaleoDelights/README.md

 # Paleo Delights

 This is a demo primarily demonstrating the use of Firebase's features.
-This app is meant to be used together with Paleo Delights Rider.
+This app is meant to be used together with [Paleo Delights Rider](https://github.com/pawaka2020/PaleoDelightsRider).

 Paleo Delights is a fictional paleo meals home delivery service based in the city of Kuantan in Malaysia.
-Menu items are mostly taken from PaleoHacks website.
+Menu items are mostly taken from [PaleoHacks](https://blog.paleohacks.com/).

 ## Stacks / templates used: